-Hi, it's FREE pass day on Veterans Day, November 11, 2015, to all of America's National Parks.
-This free offer is for everyone, not just veterans, but it is the last free day in 2015.
+Hi, it's FREE pass day on Martin Luther King, Jr. Day, January 18, 2016, to all of America's National Parks.
+This free offer is the first FREE day in 2016.

-Every year there are FREE admission days.
-Here is a list of the usual days every year, but check for the specific dates after they are announced when the new year starts.
+Every year there are FREE admission days at all National Parks.
+Here is a list of the usual days every year, but check for the specific dates, because every year there are slight changes.
 Here is a link to the National Park Service website that has all the information.
 Meanwhile here are the usual days that are FREE:

 - Martin Luther King, Jr. Day in January.